abhitrivedi99/framework-with-ts/README.md

 In this project I have created Framework in Typescript.
 Inspiration is from Backbone.js and Marionette.

-This is mainly based on TypeScript.
+This is based on TypeScript.

-This is a Demo project is for learning purpose.
+This is a Demo project for learning purpose.

 Run this project via following commands: